Thursday, August 28, 2025

 between wounds and sounds?

-Perhaps, I only took up the horn
+Perhaps, I only used

-and collect her breath
+and catch her breath

-in the bowl of my collar bone.
+in the bowl of my collarbone—

 dislodged a front tooth,

-i tried to tongue my trumpet again,
+i tried the trumpet again,

-but found only a hard groove.
+but found only

-in a school bathroom stall
+on a school bathroom mirror

-said a one armed man
+claimed no one armed man

-can never play the violin.
+can play the violin.

-And yet, every emergency
+Yet every emergency

-“Since trumpets sound sharp,
+“If trumpets sound sharp,

-what trumpeter’s mouth
+then what trumpeter’s mouth

 isn’t an unread wound”?